Octopus Renewables Infrastructure Trust

-Octopus Renewables Infrastructure Trust is a large British investment trust dedicated to investment in electricity generation assets in countries including the UK, France and Spain.
+Octopus Renewables Infrastructure Trust (ORIT) is a British investment trust which invests in renewable electricity generation assets in countries in Europe and Australia.
 It floated on the London Stock Exchange in December 2019, raising £350m.
-FTSE Russell announced have announced that it will join the FTSE 250 Index on 24 November 2022.

 The chairman is Phil Austin.
 Its investment manager is Octopus Renewables Ltd, part of Octopus Group, who replaced Octopus Investments Ltd, also part of Octopus Group, in June 2021.
-It owns a 15.5% stake in the Lincs Wind Farm.